 This same technique for mixing flour and butter is essential to my recipe for making flaky shortbread.

-Press half of the crumb mixture into a 9×13 pan lined with parchment paper.
+- Press half of the crumb mixture into a 9″x13″ pan lined with parchment paper.
 Make sure to press down the edges and corners so that you have a firm base.
 This will make the dessert squares easy to pull out of the pan without the edges falling apart.

 Can I Freeze Strawberry Squares?

-Yes, these Strawberry Crumble Bars can be frozen.
+Yes, this strawberry bar recipe can be frozen.
 The easiest way to do so is in an airtight freezer-safe container, with sheets of parchment paper between each layer.
 You can also double-wrap the bars in plastic wrap and foil, to avoid freezer burn.

-Allow to thaw on the counter before enjoying.
+Allow thawing on the counter before enjoying.
 They’ll last for up to 3 months.

 Can I Make This Recipe With Other Fruits?

 Yes!
 You can make these crumble bars with any fruit in season.
 Peaches, apples, and all types of berries make good options.
-The crumbly oat topping tastes fantastic no matter what fruit it’s paired with, though you may need to adjust cooking time.
+The crumbly oat topping tastes fantastic no matter what fruit it’s paired with, though you may need to adjust the cooking time for denser fruits like peaches or apples.

 More Strawberry Recipes: